ibexa/documentation-developer/docs/guide/erp_integration/erp_integration.md

 ### Configuring ERP integration

-The following configuration enables using the ERP:
+The following configuration enables the use of the ERP:

 ``` yaml
 siso_local_order_management.default.send_order_to_erp: true